 This post is sponsored by The Home Depot!!

+Last week I shared that I would be collaborating with Home Depot and a host of other amazing DIY bloggers to bring you all our versions of this DIY wheelbarrow made using a wooden crate that they will be making in-store at the Do-It-Herself Workshop!
 I changed a few things with mine, used the galvanized pipe instead of the wood, and added the galvanized sheet so I could use the wheelbarrow as a planter if I wanted!
 But I didn’t need to change much because I think it is incredibly adorable as it is built in the workshop!!

 Have you signed up yet at your local Home Depot to help build one?
 If not, click below to sign up!!